Deano10134/phase-1-practice-dog-ceo/README.md

 In this lab, you will write JavaScript to get images of dogs and a list of dog breeds from API's and render them to the DOM.
-You will also add some click behavior to the list elements and implement a filter.
+You will also add some click behaviour to the list elements and implement a filter.

 Note that this lab **does not contain tests**.
 You will be working from the requirements described below and verifying that your code is working correctly